 A deep-vein thrombosis (DVT) is a blood clot that forms within the deep veins, usually of the leg, but can occur in the veins of the arms and the mesenteric and cerebral veins.
 Deep-vein thrombosis is a common and important disease.
 It is part of the venous thromboembolism disorders which represent the third most common cause of death from cardiovascular disease after heart attacks and stroke.
 Even in patients who do not get pulmonary emboli, recurrent thrombosis and "post-thrombotic syndrome" are a major cause of morbidity.

 DVT is a major medical problem accounting for most cases of pulmonary embolism.
 Only through early diagnosis and treatment can the morbidity be reduced.

 Following are the risk factors and are considered as causes of deep venous thrombosis:

 Increased Risk of Coagulation

-Gender: There is no consensus about whether there is a sexual bias in the incidence of DVT.
+Gender: There is no consensus about whether there is a sex bias in the incidence of DVT.

-Ethnicity: There is evidence from the USA that there is an increased incidence of DVT and an increased risk of complications in African Americans and white people when compared to Hispanics and Asians.
+Ethnicity: There is evidence from the United States that there is an increased incidence of DVT and an increased risk of complications in African Americans and white people when compared to Hispanics and Asians.

-Associated diseases: In the hospital, the most commonly associated conditions are a malignancy, congestive heart failure, obstructive airways disease and patients undergoing surgery.
+Associated diseases: In the hospital, the most commonly associated conditions are malignancy, congestive heart failure, obstructive airway disease, and patients undergoing surgery.

-According to the Virchow's triad, the following are the main pathophysiological mechanisms involved in DVT:
+According to Virchow's triad, the following are the main pathophysiological mechanisms involved in DVT:

 As per the NICE guidelines following investigations are done: